SwissCheese15/3D-Laptop-Scene/readme.md

 ## 3D Scene of Macbook with Webpage 💻

+Safari Version is currently under Construction for Layout issues 👷🚧⚠️

 ### Scene
 A 3D WebGL Scene created with THREE.js, React-Three-Fibre and drei.